MBlogs/mcts-hanabi/README.md

 num_episodes: integer.
 Number of games to include in experiment.
 players: integer.
 Number of players in the game.
 agent: First player will be of this type.
-agent_classs: Remaining players will be of this type
+agents: Remaining players will be of this type
-mcts_type: string.
+mcts_types: string.
 Types for the MCTS agents, each character corresponding to the player position.
 ```
 Supported Agent Classes are:
 - VanDenBerghAgent